phi-ag/solid-pages/README.md

 ### Cloudflare API token

+> [!WARNING]
-> :warning: **Cloudflare Account API tokens currently can't be used to create Pages with Terraform** (internal server error)
+> Cloudflare Account API tokens currently can't be used to create Pages with Terraform (internal server error)

 Create a personal API token for Terraform with the following permissions